-Everyone experiences anxiety from time to time but for some, their anxiety can feel like it’s taking over their life and all we want is just to get on with life – anxiety-free.
+Everyone experiences anxiety from time to time but for some, their anxiety can feel like it’s taking over their life and we all want to get on with life – anxiety free.
 Anxiety disorders are very common.
-In a survey covering Great Britain, 1 in 6 adults had experienced some form of neurotic health problem.
+In a study covering Great Britain, 1 in 6 adults had experienced some form of neurotic health problem.
 Generalized Social Anxiety Disorder (SAD) is one of the most common neurotic conditions that can impair our social lives.

-Unfortunately, the current medical system’s solution to anxiety falls short for many people, so a look for an alternative ensues.
-If you struggle with anxiety or other ailments, you may be considering to try CBD oil, CBD Vape Oil or CBD gummies.
-But does CBD actually work?
-Is there any evidence?
+Unfortunately, traditional solutions to anxiety fall short for many people, so a look for an alternative ensues.
+If you struggle with anxiety or other ailments, you may be considering to try CBD oil, full spectrum CBD to be exact.

-What is CBD and will it get me high?
+What is CBD oil and will it get me high?

 CBD (Cannabidiol) is an organic, non-intoxicating compound extracted from the flowers and leaves of the hemp plant.
 CBD was once over-shadowed by THC (the compound that gets you high) but CBD does not get you "high".